 There is currently one Associate Member who is available to sit on the 1st and 2nd Committees if needed and has voting rights for any formal process he is involved with.

-The Leadership and Teachers’ Pay Committee meet once a term.
-The Admissions Committee meets once to twice a year, as required.
+The Leadership and Teachers’ Pay Committee meets twice a year.
+The Admissions Committee meets as required.
+The Management Partnership Joint Committee meets twice a term.
 Committee Terms of Reference can be viewed below.

 There are two further committees which only meet if there is a need for them to do so.
 These committees are convened to consider any formal proceedings, such a a staff disciplinary issue or the permanent exclusion of a pupil.

-Governors from St. Martin’s also sit on the East Devon Church Schools Partnership Committee, which includes Otter Valley Federation and Withycombe Raleigh Primary School.
-This provides an opportunity to share practice, collaborate on different projects and exchange ideas and resources.
+Governors from St. Martin’s have also liaised with governors from Otter Valley Federation and Withycombe Raleigh Primary School to share practice, collaborate on different projects and exchange ideas and resources.

 Additional work carried out by Governors